torproject/tor/doc/HACKING/CodingStandards.md

      `puts (x)`.
    - Function declarations at the start of the line.

 We try hard to build without warnings everywhere.
-In particular, if you're using gcc, you should invoke the configure script with the option `--enable-gcc-warnings`.
-This will give a bunch of extra warning flags to the compiler, and help us find divergences from our preferred C style.
+In particular, if you're using gcc, you should invoke the configure script with the option `--enable-fatal-warnings`.
+This will tell the compiler to make all warnings into errors.

 Functions to use; functions not to use
 --------------------------------------